European maritime exploration of Australia: Dutch exploration

-In 1611 Hendrik Brouwer, working for VOC, discovered that sailing from Europe to Batavia was much quicker if the Roaring Forties were used.
-Up to that point, the Dutch had followed a route copied from Arab and Portuguese sailors who followed the coasts of Africa, Mauritius and Ceylon.
-The Brouwer Route involved sailing south from the Cape of Good Hope (which is at 34° latitude south) into the Roaring Forties (at 40–50° latitude south), then sailing east before turning north to Java using the South Indian Ocean Current.
+In 1611, Hendrik Brouwer, working for the VOC, discovered that sailing from Europe to Batavia was much quicker if the Roaring Forties winds were used.
+Until that time, the Dutch had followed a route copied from Arab and Portuguese sailors who followed the coasts of Africa, Mauritius and Ceylon.
+The new Brouwer Route involved sailing south from the Cape of Good Hope (at 34° south latitude) into the Roaring Forties (at 40–50° south latitude), and then sailing east before turning north to Java using the South Indian Ocean Current.
 The Brouwer Route became compulsory for Dutch vessels in 1617.
-The problem with the route, however, was that there was no easy way at the time to determine longitude, making Dutch landfalls on the west coast of Australia inevitable, as well as ships becoming wrecked on the shoals.
+The problem with this route, however, was that longitude could not easily be determined at the time, making Dutch landfalls on the west coast of Australia inevitable, as well as shipwrecks on the shoals.
 Most of these landfalls were unplanned.
-The first such landfall was in 1616, when Dirk Hartog, employed by VOC, reached land at Shark Bay (on what is now called Dirk Hartog Island) off the coast of Western Australia.
-Finding nothing of interest, Hartog continued sailing northwards along this coastline of Western Australia previously unknown to Europeans, making nautical charts up to about 22° latitude south.
-He then left the coast and continued on to Batavia.
-He called Australia 't Landt van d'Eendracht—shortened to Eendrachtsland—after his ship, a name which would be in use until Abel Tasman named the land New Holland in 1644.
+The first such landfall was in 1616, when Dirk Hartog, employed by the VOC, reached land at Shark Bay (on what is now called Dirk Hartog Island) off the coast of Western Australia.
+Finding nothing of interest, Hartog continued sailing northwards along this coastline previously unknown to Europeans, making nautical charts up to about 22° south latitude.
+He then left the coast and continued onward to Batavia.
+He called Australia 't Landt van d'Eendracht – shortened to Eendrachtsland – after his ship; this name remained in use until Abel Tasman named the land New Holland in 1644.

-In 1619 Frederik de Houtman, in the VOC ship Dordrecht, and Jacob d'Edel, in another VOC ship Amsterdam, sighted land on the Australian coast near present-day Perth which they called d'Edelsland.
-After sailing northwards along the coast they made landfall in Eendrachtsland, which had previous been encountered and named by Hartog, before turning for Batavia.
+In 1619, two explorers in VOC ships – Frederik de Houtman in the Dordrecht and Jacob d'Edel in the Amsterdam – sighted land on the Australian coast near present-day Perth, which they called d'Edelsland.
+After sailing northwards along the coast, they made landfall at Eendrachtsland, which had previously been encountered and named by Hartog, before turning for Batavia.

-Hessel Gerritsz was appointed on 16 October 1617 as the first exclusive cartographer of VOC, whose job included creating and maintaining charts of coastlines in the area.
+Hessel Gerritsz was appointed on 16 October 1617 as the first exclusive cartographer of the VOC; his job included creating and maintaining charts of coastlines in the area.
 Gerritsz produced a map in 1622 which showed the first part of Australia to be charted, that by Janszoon in 1606.
-It was considered to be part of New Guinea and called Nueva Guinea on the map, but Gerritsz also added an inscription saying:
+This area was considered part of New Guinea and called Nueva Guinea on the map, but Gerritsz added an inscription as follows: